-Residential Care Homes provide support when needed, whilst encouraging continued independence for individuals as much as possible.
+Residential care homes provide support when needed, whilst encouraging continued independence for individuals as much as possible.
 Support can include assistance with personal care, washing and dressing, bathing and taking medication.

-Brain damage can cause a wide range of complex disorders that require specialist care and support within a safe and comforting environment.
+Brain damage can cause a wide range of complex disorders that require specialist care and support within a safe and supportive environment.
 A selection of our care homes provide quality rehabilitation, with dedicated care teams.

-Whether for a long or short-term placement, our ABI services provide the required support for people who need extra support to remain as independent as possible.
+Whether for a long or short term placement, our ABI services provide the required support for people who need extra support to remain as independent as possible.

 A number of our care homes provide 24-hour care for those living with mental health problems, from mild disorders to more complex mental illness, such as schizophrenia or bipolar disorder.

-Our staff have extensive expertise in tailoring care and support to the individual, and focus on the small steps needed to retain a fulfilling and independent future within a safe environment, including the home and the local community.
+Our staff have extensive experience in tailoring care and support to the individual, and focus on the small steps needed to retain a fulfilling and independent future within a safe environment, including the home and the local community.

 We have a number of smaller homes that provide the highest level of specialist care and support for young people aged 18 and above.
 These units are found in nursing and residential settings, and our staff are trained to tailor the care to the varied needs of a younger age group.